Accuracy 99.9%50,000+ UsersPageSpeed 98/100Updated March 2026Free License

 Browser Compatibility & Performance

-This auto refinance calculator is built with modern web standards and works flawlessly across all major browsers.
+This auto refinance calculator is with modern web standards and works flawlessly across all major browsers.
 I've personally tested it on every major platform, and it doesn't require any plugins or extensions.

 BrowserVersionStatusNotes